Have an idea to improve the health and well-being of guys into guys?

-Applications can be completed and returned to Matthew or Mohamad, our Community Engagement staff members, or pick one up in our office.
+Applications can be completed and returned to Mohamad, our Community Engagement Support Coordinator, or pick one up in our office.

 Want some inspiration?
 Check the full list of Community MAXimizer projects that we have supported since the beginning of this program at the bottom of this page.

 We also have answers to frequently asked questions about the program.